kaungmyat128/devops_coursework/Use_Case_Description.md

 Available resource is world database with city and country tables.

 <b>Success End Condition</b><br>
-Result returned with list of cities that sorted by population.
+Exactly N number of Cities will be returned.
+The report should display top N most populated Cities in the world / in each continent / in each region sorted by largest to smallest population.

 <b>Failed End Condition</b><br>
 No list of cities will be produced